 A recent survey of financial districts found a high percentage of Wi-Fi clients actively probing for “Free Public WiFi”, and cyber criminals create fake wireless access points (SSIDs), hoping that unsuspecting users will log into one of these.

 Fraudulent SSIDs Can Lead To Wireless Access Points Attack

 It can be tough to convince users — especially those challenged by shrinking travel budgets — to avoid the temptation and draw of free wireless Internet access.
 When employers can’t or won’t pay for unlimited wireless Internet, employees get creative.
 Why should they waste thankless hours waiting for planes and trains when they could be using Free Public WiFi to catch up on mail, download iTunes, or watch a little Slingbox?

 Unfortunately, Free Public WiFi isn’t what it sounds like.
-In most cases, this unsecured wireless network is actually being offered by a nearby laptop or smartphone.
+In most cases, these unsecured wireless networks are actually being offered by a nearby laptop or smartphone.
 Any naive user who tries to connect may well succeed, but the ad hoc node (wireless peer) at the far end isn’t an on-ramp to the Internet.
 At best, it’s a wireless cul-de-sac; a dead end for IP packets.
-At worst, it’s a thief using KARMA to spoof destination servers, launch man-in-the-middle attacks and steal personal and business identities.
+At worst, it’s a thief using specialized software to spoof destination servers, launch man-in-the-middle attacks and steal personal and business identities.

-1. Where practical, install wireless client upgrades that deter 802.11 probe request and/or ad hoc mode exploitation.
-For example, Windows XP and Server 2008 systems can be patched with Microsoft’s wireless client update to stop auto-probing for recently-added ad hoc SSIDs.
-(Windows Vista already deletes ad hoc SSIDs after disconnection unless otherwise configured.)
+- Where practical, install wireless client upgrades that deter wireless connection probe request and/or ad hoc mode exploitation.
+For example, Microsoft Windows desktop and server systems can be patched with Microsoft’s wireless client update to stop auto-probing for recently-added ad hoc SSIDs.